MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 If you have many mappings to edit, you can choose to upload a CSV file containing your users and groups mappings.
 Download the  file template to your computer and enter your destinations.
 Save your file as a .csv file using any name you wish.

-Upload your own users and groups mappings using the M
+Upload your own users and groups mappings using the M.
 1. Select **Import users and groups**.
 2. Download the mapping.csv template file, inserting your own mappings.
 You can name the .csv any name you wish.
 3. Choose **Select file**.
 Navigate to your mapping .csv file and select it.